Devanshshah1309/nusmods-bot/README.md

 # About

-This telegram bot is just a way to explore the python telegram bot API and get to know some of the cool features of telegram bots.
+I just made this to learn how to create telegram bots because they seemed cool!

+The only relevant bot is the `officialNUSmodsBot` - everything else was just built in the process of trying to learn :)

 # What does this bot do?

-Help NUS students easily access module information!!
+Help NUS students easily access module information like module code, module description, pre-requisites, etc. without having to open the website :)

-# Order of Bots

-1. `gettingStarted`
-2. `echo`
-3. `moduleDescription`

 # Debugging